wafaazeman10/aeromonas-amr-analysis/README.md

 This project explores antimicrobial resistance (AMR) trends of Aeromonas species isolated from clinical specimens in Malaysia (2014–2020).
 The goal is to identify specimen sources and antibiotic classes with high resistance, compare resistance profiles between species, and determine significant predictors of resistance using Exploratory Data Analysis (EDA) and a Binomial Generalized Linear Model (GLM).

 ## 📂 Project Structure
 - /data – Not publicly shared (restricted dataset from NIH Malaysia).
-Includes only a data dictionary/sample structure if provided.
 - /analysis – PNG charts generated during EDA and GLM reporting.
 - /screenshots – Screenshots of pivot tables / Excel cleaning / transformation steps (non-sensitive).
 - insights.md – Markdown summary of all key insights extracted from the analysis.